Latest update: May 13, 2019

 Below are the PEI scores for Donald Trump, Joe Biden, and Beto O’Rourke, based on studies conducted at the USPP.

 The following notable individuals have filed to run for president with the Federal Election Commission or announced exploratory committees (in chronological order).

-January 20, 2017 — Donald Trump (R) filed to run for re-election on the day of his inauguration as president.
+January 20, 2017 — Donald Trump (R), president of the United States, filed to run for re-election on the day of his inauguration as president.

 August 10, 2017 — John Delaney (D), a former U.S. representative from Maryland, filed to run for president.

 November 6, 2017 — Andrew Yang (D), an entrepreneur from New York, filed to run for president.